Note: This post was updated 7/26/2019 to reflect changes in roles that are available when manually adding users.

 Auditor – This role is also similar to the “student” role, but it is used for students who are auditing the course, rather than being officially enrolled.
 Auditors have the same permissions as students, except that they cannot see a list of all users in the course or send a message to all users in the course.

-Teacher – This role should be used for instructors assigned to teach a class.
+Teacher – As noted above, this role is only used for instructors listed on the official course roster.
 “Teachers” have all course-level permissions, including the ability to add, edit, and delete all content in a course.
 They can also edit course settings and manually add users with CNetIDs, as well as non-UChicago users.
 “Teachers” are prevented from making system-wide changes to Canvas.

 Co-Teacher – This is similar to the “teacher” role.
 However, this role is used for instructors who are not listed on the official course roster, but who will be co-teaching a course along with the listed instructor.